Verifiable Credentials

 What Are Verifiable Credentials?

-- Privacy-respecting: They enable selective disclosure and minimize correlation risks
+- Privacy-respecting: Enable selective disclosure

-- Tamper-evident: Any modifications are detectable
+- Tamper-evident: Modifications are detectable

 The Verifiable Credentials Ecosystem